overbaard/overbaard/docs/admin-guide.md

   ],
 ```
 We can call the columns what we like, we will map them later to project states when we choose the projects to include
 in the board.
-Note that the `"backlog": true` setting for the 'My backlog' state column means that the column will
+Note that the `"backlog": true` setting for the `My backlog` state column means that the column will
 be considered the backlog.
 When loading a board, the backlog column is displayed in a different colour, and is
 collapsed by default.